rails/solid_cache/README.md

 ```

 ## Contributing
-Contribution directions go here.

-## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+SolidCache is MIT-licensed open-source software from 37signals, the creators of Ruby on Rails.